 - Fill out the application.
-You will be asked to provide a range of details, including your full name, residential address, driver’s license or passport number and employment details.
+You’ll be asked to provide a range of details including your full name, residential address, driver’s license or passport number and employment details.

 - Include supporting documentation.
 Credit card providers might require a range of supporting documents to complete your application, such as copies of your driver’s license, birth certificate, passport and pay stubs.
 Keep these handy and submit them when they are requested.

 - Provide details for the balance transfer.
-During your application, you will be asked to provide details of any accounts that you wish to transfer balances from, including the account name and number, financial institution and the total debt you wish to move to the new card.
+During your application you’ll be asked to provide details of any accounts that you wish to transfer balances from including the account name and number, financial institution and the total debt you wish to move to the new card.

-If your application is successful, the credit card company will contact you to finalize the application and issue your card.
-After that, you should get the card within five to 10 working days, although it could be up to 21 days depending on the issuer.
+Upon a successful application the credit card company will contact you to finalize the application and issue your card.
+After that, you should get the card within 5 to 10 working days, although it could be up to 21 days depending on the issuer.

-With some cards you might need to activate it before the issuer will be able to complete the balance transfer process.
-Keep in mind that this could take an additional two weeks to complete, and you will need to continue to make any required payments on your existing accounts during this time.
-After that, you can take advantage of the low or 0% balance transfer rate as you pay down all your credit card debt.
+With some cards you might need to activate it before the issuer completes the balance transfer process.
+Keep in mind that this could take an additional two weeks to complete and you’ll need to continue to make any required payments on your existing accounts during this time.
+As soon as the transfer finishes you can take advantage of the low or 0% balance transfer rate as you pay down all your credit card debt.

 Once you’ve found the right card and your transfer has gone through, keep the following in mind: